BrittleSkittle/Intersection-Cameras/README.md

 # Intersection Camera
 The goal of this project is to combine the 3D point clouds of 4 different realsense depth cameras into a single calibrated view.
-Currently pointcloud display only works with 2 cameras.

 # Prerequisites
 - ros (tested with melodic)